jennyknuth/QLweather/README.md

 ### Server

-Open a new tab in your terminal.

-Navigate to the react backend folder
+Navigate to the `react-backend` folder

 ```bash
 $ cd react-backend